Radial Duality Part I: Foundations: Optimization Based on Radial Transformations

 This lemma lets us view the graph of the radial transformation as the relation $\Gamma(\graph f)$.
 Applying the implicit function theorem to this relation shows differentiability is preserved under the transformation for appropriate functions.
-Then leveraging the previous section's results on the proximal subdifferential gives a formula for the gradient of the radial transformation. \begin{proposition} Consider any strictly upper radial $f$ and $x,y\in\varSpace$ with $(x,f(x))=\Gamma(y,\radTransSup{f}(y))$.
-Then $f$ is $k$ times continuously differentiable (or analytic) around $x$ with if and only if $\radTransSup{f}=\radTransInf{f}$ is $k$ times continuously differentiable (or analytic) around $y$ with where

-\end{proposition} \begin{proof} It suffices to only show the forward direction as the duality of the radial function transformation (Theorem~\ref{thm:radial-function-duality}) will then imply the reverse direction.
-Define the following $k$ times continuously differentiable (or analytic) function
+Then leveraging the previous section's results on the proximal subdifferential gives a formula for the gradient of the radial transformation.
+A similar result for convex functions was previously given by~\cite[Lemma 3.5]{Artstein2017}. \begin{proposition} Consider any continuous, strictly radial $f$ with points $(x,f(x))=\Gamma(y,\radTransSup{f}(y))$.
+Then $f$ is $k$ times continuously differentiable (or analytic) around $x$ with if and only if $\radTransSup{f}=\radTransInf{f}$ is $k$ times continuously differentiable (or analytic) around $y$ with where $ \nabla \radTransSup{f}(y) = \nabla f(x)/(\nabla f(x),-1)^T(x,f(x)).$ \end{proposition} \begin{proof} It suffices to only show the forward direction as Theorem~\ref{thm:radial-function-duality} will then imply the reverse direction.
+Define the following $k$ times continuously differentiable (or analytic) function $ F(y',v')= v'\cdot f(y'/v') -1.$ Then from Lemma~\ref{lem:graph-bijection}, $\graph \radTransSup{f} = \{(y',v')\in\varSpace\times\RR_{++} \mid F(y',v')=0\}$.
+Noting